 If you want to learn even more about iPhone travel photography, take the free 5-day email course and you’ll get value-packed lessons right to your inbox.

 As with any photography skill, getting the hang of HDR takes some practice and learning what you like.
 You need to learn when are the ideal conditions and situations to use HDR or not.
 But a bit of practice and experimentation will help you figure things out.
 I encourage you to try out the HDR feature on your iPhone camera and also to play around with it in post processing.
 Spend some time learning how HDR works on your iPhone and what happens when you play with the different editing tools.
 For more iPhone travel photography tips and secrets, read Getting Started With Travel iPhoneography.
+And check out these iPhone camera accessories to help you take cool travel photos.

 Let me know your thoughts on HDR in the comment section.
 Do you like creating HDR images of your travel photos?
 Or do think HDR is unattractive?
 Let me know, and be sure to jump on my mailing list for even more exclusive iPhone travel photography tips and tricks!